Archives of Physical Medicine & Rehabilitation

 Original articles report important trends and deliver authoritative information on the therapeutic utilization of physical behavioral and pharmaceutical agents in providing comprehensive care for individuals with chronic illness and disabilities.

-According to the Journal Citation Reports, the 2019 Impact Factor for Archives is 3.098.
-The Archives ranks tenth out of 138 journals in the Rehabilitation category.
+According to the Journal Citation Reports, the 2021 Impact Factor for Archives is 4.060.
+The Archives ranks 11th out of 68 journals in the Rehabilitation category.
 It also has the second highest Impact Factor of all general Rehabilitation journals that are not discipline- or condition-specific and is one of only two journals in the top ten that publish over 200 papers per year.

 SOCIAL MEDIA & YOUR RESEARCH